plumpNation/itslearning-offline-ws/examples/service-worker-lifecycle/README.md

 * fetch    - A request was made, and the service worker heard it.

 ## The console
-1. Open DT:Resources->Service Workers view and take a look at your worker.
+Open DT:Resources->Service Workers view and take a look at your worker.
- * Open a console for your ServiceWorker.
+ * Open a console for your ServiceWorker by clicking 'inspect'.
-2. Refresh the page.
- * The ServiceWorker logs are now limited to it's own console

 If a console is not open for the ServiceWorker, it's logs will go to the browser console.

 ## To test
 1. Open a new browser tab.
-2. Open the developer tools resource tab.
+2. Open the developer tools 'Resource' tab.
-3. Click on
-3. Open examples/1 in the browser.
+3. Open `examples/service-worker-lifecycle` in the browser.
+ * You should see the service worker in the 'active' tab under ServiceWorkers now.
+4. Click the 'inspect' link in the service worker info.
-4. Observe the console information.
+5. Observe the console information.
  * Installation
  * Activation
-5. Refresh the page
+6. Refresh the page
-6. Observe again.
+7. Observe again.
  * Fetching

-## After alteration
-1. Open DT:Resources->Service Workers view and take a look at your worker.
- * Open a console for your ServiceWorker.
-2. Refresh the page.
- * The ServiceWorker logs are now limited to it's own console

-3. Modify the version number.
-4. Refresh the browser.

-1. View example1.html page (running in your local webserver) in the browser.
-2. Use service workers to cache the page assets to make them available offline.
-3. Use DT:Resources->Service Worker to observe the service worker and cache storage.
-4. Intercept network requests for the assets and serve from the cache if they exist.
-5. Learn about cloning network requests and why you need to do them.
-6. Make a change in the service worker.
- * Watch the state of that worker go Installed->Waiting
- * Make a listener for the activate event.
- * Close the page.
- * Look for the activate event logging.
+If you make a change in the service worker now, without causing an error and refresh the page you will see (in the 'Resource' tab) that the original service worker is still handling the requests, calling it's fetch callback.

+The modified service worker is sat in the 'waiting' tab, and will not activate until the tab closes or the service worker is manually deleted in the developer tools.